Introduction

 • accommodations start from the moment they are approved.
 Students who wait to register don’t get a “do-over” for any grades they’ve already earned

 It is not likely to happen, but if students are not found eligible for any accommodations, they should ask why and see if they can supply more information to support their eligibility.
 If they weren’t approved for all of the accommodations they requested, they should also ask if providing more information could help.
 In either case, they can also file a formal appeal of the decision.
 The DS office should have its own process for this that they can find on the office’s website.
 (If not, they should ask.)
-Read what disabilty services directors said about why this might happen and what their process is here.
+Read what disabilty services directors said about why this might happen and what their process is in Step 7 of my book.

 Research shows that many students who received accommodations in high school don’t request them at college.
 If you are a parent or professional working with students, see my suggested talking points to persuade them to register, or share this page, which speaks directly to students about why they should register.